Who Needs Evidence?

 Information and affective programs of earlier years were unable to survive negative evaluations; in contrast, social influence programs invariably live to fight another day.

-we have yet to develop successful techniques of school-based drug prevention.
+p.
+139 The evidence presented herein, from both national surveys and program evaluations, shows that we have yet to develop successful techniques of school-based drug prevention.
 The claims made on behalf of this aspect of the nation's drug control policy are largely unsupported by empirical data.
 Evidence is cited selectively to support the use of certain programs, and there is virtually no systematic testing of interventions developed in line with competing theoretical models of adolescent drug use.

-p.141 The question remains as to why policy makers champion drug prevention programs that have so
+p.141 The question remains as to why policy makers champion drug prevention programs that have so little grounding in empirical research.

 In considering this, it is instructive to recall that for close to 30 years, Soviet agricultural policy was developed in accordance with the theories and research of Trofim Lysenko.
 According to Lysenko's theory of inherited acquired characteristics, it was possible to transform one crop into another (e.g. wheat into rye) through changing its environment (e.g. by planting it in a different season).
 Lysenko's "science" thrived under Stalin's regime, in the face of disastrous consequences, as it was totally in accord with the prevailing political philosophyresearch data were irrelevant.